artdecocode/typal/documentary/1-Purpose/3-closure.md

 1. Annotate the nullability of our types using **!**, since there's attention to *`null`* in _GCC_, not like traditional JS.
 1. We also add the `closure` property to the `prop` elements to make them use that type instead of the traditional one.
 Unfortunately, there's no way to use both in code for _VSCode_ and for _GCC_, however we can still use more readable `type` descriptions when generating README documentation.
-1. Add the namespace, because we're going to generate externs and if there are other programs that define the _Rule_ extern, there would be a conflict between two.
+1. Add the namespace, because we're going to generate externs and if there are other programs that define the _Rule_ extern, there would be a conflict between the two.
 Adding namespace ensures that the chances of that happening are minimal.
 In addition, we prefix the namespace with `_` because we'll put it in externs, and if we or people using our library called a variable `restream`, the compiler will think that its related to the extern which it is not because it's a namespace in externs, but an instance of _Restream_ in source code.
 1. Finally, add another type _Rules_ just to illustrate how to reference types across and within namespaces.
 Although defined in the same namespace, the properties need to give full reference to the type.
 </td></tr>

 </table>

-If we now compile the source code using `--closure` flag (so that the command is `typal example/restream/closure.js -c`), our source code will have JSDoc that is fully compatible with the _Google Closure Compiler_:
+If we now compile the source code using the `--closure` flag (so that the command is `typal example/restream/closure.js -c`), our source code will have JSDoc that is fully compatible with the _Google Closure Compiler_:

 <table>
 <tr><th>